cabol/nebulex/guides/hooks.md

 When we define a cache, we are able to override `pre_hooks/0` and `post_hooks/0` functions by providing ours; these callbacks are defined by `Nebulex.Cache.Hook` behaviour.
-Let's check the example just below in order to understand better how it works.
+Let's check out the example just below in order to understand better how it works.

 ## Logging Hooks Example